MEET THE LEADERSHIP TEAM

 Christy has over twelve years of experience as an educator.
 She served an internship at Eagle Rock School and Professional Development Center in Colorado - a private, tuition-free, residential high school for students, and worked as an assistant teacher at the Galileo Outdoor Adventure Program, a self-contained classroom within Galileo High School.
 For the past twelve years, Christy has taught health, physical education, English Language Development, and study skills at three different high schools in the San Mateo Union High School District.

 Director Design Realization Garage

-Born and raised in the foothills of Tennessee, Galen is venturing out of the sunny south to join our team!
+Born and raised in the foothills of Tennessee, Galen ventured out of the sunny south to join our team.
 After graduating from the oldest public residential STEM high school, he double-majored in biology and psychology at the University of North Carolina, Chapel Hill.
 Galen has been a personal trainer at a rock wall, textbook store manager, board member of a science center, director of an after-school YMCA childcare program, and AmeriCorps construction crew leader with Habitat for Humanity.
 Most recently, Galen taught Innovative Technology and Robotics to elementary and middle school students, and handled technology integration and support for a K-12 independent school.
 His hobbies include cycling across the United States, making things, and creating systems and processes!

 Partnership Developer, Founding Social Studies Teacher